kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

 1. Verify with Logging Data

-When the dnp3 driver is properly installed and configured, we can verify with logging data in "volttron.log".
+When the DNP3-Driver is properly installed and configured, we can verify with logging data in "volttron.log".

 ```
 tail -f <path to folder containing volttron.log>/volttron.log